 Kathy: I found it difficult selecting a charity as there are so many people, causes that need assistance.

 My mentor told me - pick the ones that makes you get out of bed in the morning with a fire in your belly.

 The other part of the decision, of course, once you know who you want to work with, is how will you contribute to the charity.
 There are several models.
 We picked one for one as we wanted to be able to give right from the day we opened our doors.
 The giving was built into the business model not brought in later.
 Having said that, though, how you give is very much dependent upon your business and personal objectives.

-Kathy is nominated for an Ausmumpreneur Award in the ‘Making A Difference – Business’ category.
-You can show your support by casting your vote here: http://www.ausmumpreneur.com/2016-voting/.
+In 2016, Kathy was nominated for an Ausmumpreneur Award in the ‘Making A Difference – Business’ category.

 Return to our Blog page…